jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-03-threat-actors.md

 - Identify tactics used by hacktivists

 **Key Topics:**
+- Hacktivitsts: individuals or groups that use their technical skills to promote a cause or drive social change instead of for personal gain
+	- fairly high levels of sophistication
+	- target organiations or individuals that they perceive as acting out against their cause
+	- Anonymous, LulzSec
 - Politically or ideologically motivated attackers
 - Techniques: DDoS, defacement, data leaks, doxing
 - Aim: visibility for a cause, disruption of targets